MaayanPeleg/sre-orderbook-report/SLI/Orderbook/README.md

 ### SLO's

 With these we could then start to set **SLO's** and **Error budgets** as a team, where we began to discuss what we should set the SLO's to be, this became a debate within the team as if we set this high, our application will be extremely stable, but will restrict innovation and experimentation, as we will be afraid to change anything, and if we set it low, we will be able to experiment and innovate, and develop our application faster, but the application will be likley more unstable, and therefore the end user will be unhappy.

- We decided to have an initial meeting with the client, and discuss the **SLI's** and **SLO's** and how they would affect the client, and whether the client wanted to prioritise stability or innovation.
+After some careful consideration within our team, we chose to be more reliable, as we are creating an application that deals with finacial transactions, than innovative.
 From this, we decided to set the **SLO's** to be:
 - X
 - Y
 - Z

+SlO's can also be setting improvement goals from one period to the next, For example, if we set our **SLO's** to be **100% availability**, and we are currently at **99%**, we can set an **SLO** to improve our application by 1% within a **timeframe**.
+The point I am trying to make is that SLO's can be used to set improvement goals, therefore the end user experience.

 ### Error Budgets